Fox520/TinkleMessenger/README.md

 ```
 Run ```main.py``` to start up the client
 ```
-Note: currently main.spec is not functioning properly.
-Pull requests are welcomed :)
+Note: main.spec can be used to make an executable. pyinstaller -F main.spec
 ```

-### How to set it up
+### How to set it up if still not clear
 https://youtu.be/JlSIrbnHPRw

 ## Sign in